rastenis/netcore-postgres-oauth-boiler/readme.md

 # netcore-postgres-oauth-boiler

-A basic .NET Core website boilerplate using PostgreSQL for storage, adminer for db management, Let's Encrypt for SSL certificates and Nginx for routing.
+A basic .NET Core website boilerplate using PostgreSQL for storage, Adminer for db management, Let's Encrypt for SSL certificates and Nginx for routing.

 [Demo website.](https://netcore.demos.matasr.com)